-Because we live in a computer-driven society, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-Each of the three credit agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three agencies use slightly different formulas to build a credit score.
+The original FICO model was developed by Fair Isaac and Company.

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on which formula the agency uses.
-The result is a single number: your credit score.
+Each of these factors is assigned a value and a weight.
+The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most people getting a mortgage these days have a score above 620.
+Higher is better.
+Most home buyers these days have a score above 620.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.